 The Anthropological Museum of Jagdalpur was established in 1972 to give an overview of the culture and ways of life of the Bastar tribes.
 It is located 4km from the city center and houses a very nice collection of rare objects relating the rituals and customs followed by the tribes of Bastar.
 All collections are well documented.

-Dalpat Sagar lake is located within Jagdalpur.
+Dalpat Sagar lake lies within Jagdalpur.
 It is one of the largest artificial lakes in Chhattisgarh.
 It was built 400 years ago by Maharaja Dalpat Deo Kakatiya as a tank to collect rainwater.

-In the middle of this lake is an island with a small temple dedicated to Shiva. we can reach the island by boat or motorboat.
+In the middle of this lake there is an island with a small temple dedicated to Shiva.
+We can reach it by boat.

 Located near Dalpat Sagar lake, this recent temple is dedicated to Sri Venkateswara Swamy, “Lord of the Universe”, a form of the god Vishnu.
 It was built thanks to the dedicated efforts of members of the ‘Andhra’ Association.